Tongass National Forest: Aboriginal title

 After the creation of the Tongass National Forest, the Central Council of the Tlingit and Haida Indian Tribes of Alaska formed to challenge the federal government's rights to the land in 1935.

-In Tlingit and Haida Indians of Alaska v.
-United States, the court found Alaskan natives held established aboriginal title by their "exclusive use and occupancy of that territory from time immemorial".
+In “The Tlingit and Haida Indians of Alaska and Harry Douglas, Intervenors v.
+The United States” (1968), the court found Alaskan natives held established aboriginal title by their "exclusive use and occupancy of that territory from time immemorial".
 The court found the Alaska Treaty of Cessation between Russia and the United States did not extinguish aboriginal title to the land, and that the creation of the Tongass National Forest constituted a taking of land from the Tlingit and Haida.
 The case was finally settled in 1968 with a $7.5 million payment that valued the Tongass at about 43 cents an acre.
 The value was based on land value at the time of the taking in 1902, without the inflation or interest accrued in the past 66 years.